PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-13 17:16:01
+Last updated: 2024-04-13 17:16:37
-Random Quote: "Everybody else can see Ben, right?"
-"Yeah, and he's a complete d-ckhead." - Allison Hargreeves
+Random Quote: Sometimes distance is the only way to find peace.
+So you can heal your wound. - Berlin